[ ahsh-kuh-nah-zee ]

 There are grammar debates that never die; and the ones highlighted in the questions in this quiz are sure to rile everyone up once again.
 Do you know how to answer the questions that cause some of the greatest grammar debates?

-Origin of Ashkenazim
+Origin of Ashkenazi

-British Dictionary definitions for ashkenazi
+British Dictionary definitions for Ashkenazi

 noun plural -zim (-zɪm)